blokks/legacy-docs/src/content/customizing-your-schedule/custom-fonts.md

 ]
 +++

-In this section, you’ll find information on how to add custom fonts to your schedule.
+In this section, you’ll find information on how to add custom fonts to your schedule embed.

 ## Loading Custom Fonts
 Your site’s settings are in a file called sv_settings.txt.
 Anything you change here you can also change in your admin page.